federgraph/RiggVar-RG38/README.md

 Projects for other environments, namely for java and C#, exist but are not up to date.
 A typescript version exists - of the basics.
-A swift version was started but abandoned - I would be interested.
+A Swift version was started but abandoned - I would be interested in a collaboration.

 In 2020 I have updated and advanced the Pascal projects, as you can see here.

-At some time in the future I may jump to a now very popular platform and do another light weight version using the latest free tools.
-If you start such a project and layout a UI with a graph, I may have a jump target.
+Will I jump to a new environment if you lay out a UI with a nice graph?